Back to blog

 Think of the score as a bouncer at the door — it turns away obvious non-starters quickly so you spend your limited research time on realistic candidates.

-Case Study: 3 Products, 3 Scores, 3 Outcomes
+Illustrative Example: 3 Products, 3 Scores, 3 Different Calls

 Product A: Portable Electric Nail Grinder

-This product was in the emerging phase for the "pet grooming at home" trend, had a clear AliExpress cost of $7 with market prices at $34.99–$44.99, multiple high-quality suppliers with 2+ years tenure, and strong TikTok organic content.
-The score correctly predicted a strong test result — $1,800 in sales in the first 14 days at a 47% gross margin.
+Picture this product in the emerging phase for the "pet grooming at home" trend, with a clear AliExpress cost of $7 against market prices of $34.99–$44.99, multiple high-quality suppliers with 2+ years tenure, and strong TikTok organic content.
+That combination is exactly what a Strong Buy tier looks like — every dimension supporting the case, no single constraint dragging the score down.

 Product B: LED Cloud Ceiling Light